minkphp/docs/en/index.rst

 When you initialize ``Selector\SelectorsHandler`` it already has `XPath selectors`_, `named selectors`_ and `css selectors`_ registered in it.

-You can provide custom selectors handler as a second argument to your session
+You can provide a custom selectors handler as a second argument to your session
 instances:

 .. code-block:: php